Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Nasopharyngeal carcinoma arises in the lining of the nasal cavity and pharynx, and it accounts for about one-third of all cancers of the upper airways in children.[

-The incidence of nasopharyngeal carcinoma is characterized by racial and geographic variations, with an endemic distribution among well-defined ethnic groups, such as inhabitants of some areas in North Africa and the Mediterranean basin, and, particularly, Southeast Asia.
-In the United States, the incidence of nasopharyngeal carcinoma is higher in Black children and adolescents compared with White children and adolescents.[
+The incidence of nasopharyngeal carcinoma is characterized by racial and geographic variations, with an endemic distribution among well-defined ethnic groups.
+These groups include inhabitants of some areas in North Africa, the Mediterranean basin, and, particularly, Southeast Asia.
+In the United States, the incidence of nasopharyngeal carcinoma is markedly higher in Black children and adolescents than in other racial or ethnic groups (see Table 2).[

 References:

-Nasopharyngeal carcinoma is strongly associated with Epstein-Barr virus (EBV) infection.
+Epstein-Barr virus (EBV).
+Nasopharyngeal carcinoma is strongly associated with EBV infection.
 In addition to the serological evidence of infection in more than 98% of patients, EBV DNA is present as a monoclonal episome in the nasopharyngeal carcinoma cells, and tumor cells can have EBV antigens on their cell surface.[

 References: